NumberedLilys/calendar/README.md

 # limitations

-App is not fully implemented and does not have working backend.
+- app is limited in event creation
+- app can not notify you of things
+- official holdifays not implemented

 # why?
 - most calanders dont give you the amount of customization needed